Volkswagen plans to tap electric car batteries to compete with power firms

 “That’s more energy than is currently generated by all the hydroelectric power stations in the world.
 We can guarantee that energy will be used and stored and this will be a new area of business.”

 The German carmaker is not alone in looking into this field.
-German utility E.ON (EONGn.DE) has been working with Japanese carmaker Nissan (7201.T) to develop so-called vehicle-to-grid (V2G) services.
+German utility E.ON has been working with Japanese carmaker Nissan to develop so-called vehicle-to-grid (V2G) services.

 Volkswagen is launching the ID:3 electric car this year.
 A basic version will cost less than 24,000 euros ($27,000) in Germany, once green car tax breaks and incentives are deducted, putting electric cars on par with combustion engined variants.